The Dream of the Rood: Structure

 There are various, alternative readings of the structure of the poem, given the many components of the poem and the lack of clear divisions.
-Scholars like Faith H. Patten divide the poem into three parts, based on who is speaking: Introductory Section (lines 1–26), Speech of the Cross (lines 28–121), and Closing Section (lines 122–156).
+Scholars including Faith H. Patten divide the poem into three parts, based on who is speaking: Introductory Section (lines 1–26), Speech of the Cross (lines 28–121), and Closing Section (lines 122–156).
 Though the most obvious way to divide the poem, this does not take into account thematic unity or differences in tone.
 Constance B. Hieatt distinguishes between portions of the Cross's speech based on speaker, subject, and verbal parallels, resulting in: Prologue (lines 1–27), Vision I (lines 28–77): history of the Rood, Vision II (lines 78–94): explanation of the Rood's glory, Vision III (lines 95–121): the Rood's message to mankind, and Epilogue (lines 122–156).
 M. I. Del Mastro suggests the image of concentric circles, similar to a chiasmus, repetitive and reflective of the increased importance in the center: the narrator-dreamer's circle (lines 1–27), the rood's circle (lines 28–38), Christ's circle (lines 39-73a), the rood's circle (lines 73b-121), and the narrator-dreamer's circle (lines 122–156).

 Manuscript

 The Dream of the Rood survives in the Vercelli Book, so called because the manuscript is now in the Italian city of Vercelli.
-The Vercelli Book, which can be dated to the 10th century, includes twenty-three homilies interspersed with six religious poems: The Dream of the Rood, Andreas, The Fates of the Apostles, Soul and Body, Elene and a poetic, homiletic fragment.
+The Vercelli Book, which is dated to the tenth century, includes twenty-three homilies interspersed with six religious poems: The Dream of the Rood, Andreas, The Fates of the Apostles, Soul and Body, Elene and a poetic, homiletic fragment.

 Sources and analogues

 A part of The Dream of the Rood can be found on the eighth-century Ruthwell Cross, which is an 18 ft, free-standing Anglo-Saxon cross that was perhaps intended as a 'conversion tool'.
 At each side of the vine-tracery are carved runes.
 There is an excerpt on the cross that was written in runes along with scenes from the Gospels, lives of saints, images of Jesus healing the blind, the Annunciation, and the story of Egypt, as well as Latin antiphons and decorative scroll-work.
-Although it was torn down after the Scottish Reformation, it was possible to mostly reconstruct it in the 19th century.
+Although it was torn down after the Scottish Reformation, it was possible to mostly reconstruct it in the nineteenth century.
 Recent scholarly thinking about the cross tends to see the runes as a later addition to an existing monument with images.

 A similar representation of the Cross is also present in Riddle 9 by the eighth-century Anglo-Saxon writer Tatwine.
 Tatwine's riddle reads:

 Now I appear iridescent; my form is shining now.
 Once, because of the law, I was a spectral terror to all slaves; but now the whole earth joyfully worships and adorns me.
 Whoever enjoys my fruit will immediately be well, for I was given the power to bring health to the unhealthy.
 Thus a wise man chooses to keep me on his forehead.